The continuum random tree is the scaling limit of unlabelled unrooted trees: Proof of the main theorems

+The quotient of \eqref{eq:s1} and \eqref{eq:s2} is the probability generating function for the parameter $H_n$, and the expression obtained in this way agrees with Equation~\eqref{eq:indetail}.

-Since $1 \in \Omega$ and there is a number $k \ge 3$ with $k \in \Omega$ it follows that the denominator is bounded from below by We have that and thus, by Proposition~\ref{SeFrpro:cnt}, we have that as $n \equiv 2 \mod \gcd(\Omega^*)$ tends to infinity.
+Having verified Equation~\eqref{eq:indetail}, we proceed with the argument.
+Since $1 \in \Omega$ and there is a number $k \ge 3$ with $k \in \Omega$ it follows that the denominator in \eqref{eq:indetail} is bounded from below by We have that and thus, by Proposition~\ref{SeFrpro:cnt}, we have that as $n \equiv 2 \mod \gcd(\Omega^*)$ tends to infinity.
 The polynomial in the numerator with indeterminate $w$ is bounded coefficient wise by the series which does not depend on $n$ and, by Proposition~\ref{SeFrpro:ser3}, has radius of convergence strictly larger than $1$.
 It follows that there is a constant $C'$ such that for all $n$ and $x$.
-The probability generating function for the random number number $f_n$ is given by
+By a similar argument as for Equation~\eqref{eq:indetail} the probability generating function for the random number number $f_n$ is given by

-and the corresponding bound for the event $f_n \ge x$ follows by the same arguments.
-This proves claim $1)$.
+The corresponding bound for the event $f_n \ge x$ follows by the same arguments as for $H_n$.
+This proves claim~1).
+Claims 2) and 3) follow by analogous arguments as in the proofs of claims 2) and 3) in Lemma~\ref{le:pre11}. \end{proof}

-We proceed with showing claim $2)$.
-Let $x_n$ be a given sequence of positive numbers.
-The event would imply that In particular it holds that $H_n \ge (n-1)/2$ or $f_n \ge (n-1)/(2x_n)$.
-Thus, for with $c>0$ a sufficiently small number, it follows by the tail bounds of claim $1)$ that Setting for any small $\epsilon>0$, we have that